 An amazing songwriter and vocalist.
 Love his voice!

 He's got a very solid grungy voice that I think deserves some attention on this list.

-Great range, great power, great passion, and some great songs to complete the package, I get chills when I hear the opening of The Dolphins Cry.
-And nails live performances, one of my favorite vocalists ever, deserves to be top 10 on this list!
+Great range, great power, great passion, and some great songs to complete the package.
+I get chills when I hear the opening of The Dolphin's Cry.
+And he nails live performances, one of my favorite vocalists ever, deserves to be top 10 on this list!

 Best range by far!

 Upon first hearing, Shaun Morgan's voice sounds like every other Kurt Cobain wannabe.
 But something will compel you to listen longer, and that's just the sheer passion behind the voice.
-Morgan excels with his incredible full filled and strong voice, making it perfect for heavy rock songs.
-However it's in the softer acoustic songs where he really shines, he has complete voice control, even in his whimpers.
+Morgan excels with his incredibly full and strong voice, making it perfect for heavy rock songs.
+However, it's in the softer acoustic songs where he really shines.
+He has complete voice control, even in his whimpers.
 Unlike Cobain in Unplugged, Morgan seems at his most comfortable when he's at his purest.
-He really is a step above all his peers in this genre, and yes, that include Cobain.
+He really is a step above all his peers in this genre, and yes, that includes Cobain.